marziamostafa/next.js-core-concept/README.md

 -->Library: If we use library we need to install third-party packages  (React-router-dom, firebase, backend server using express)

+## rendering Concept

+Process of transforming code into visual and interactive web pages that users see and interact with on their browsers.

+Input : HTML, CSS, javaScript code

+Process : The browser's rendering engine inteprets this code

+Output : An intersctive web page

 ## What is rendering?
 --> the process of turning HTML, CSS and JavaScript code into an interactive page  that website visitors exoect to see